Skip to main content

 French Teacher Education Sequence

-The number of hours required for the Major in French for Teacher Education depends on the level at which a student begins the program.
-Students with no previous study in French begin the language with FRE 111 and must complete 75 hours.
-Students with 2 years of high school French (or equivalent) normally begin with FRE 112 and must complete 71 hours beyond FRE 111.
-Students with 3 years of high school French (or equivalent) normally begin with FRE 115 and must complete 67 hours beyond FRE 111.
+Requirements in the Major in French for Teacher Education begin at the FRE 115 level, however students may need to start in FRE 111 and/or FRE 112.
+These courses do not count toward the major requirements but do count as hours toward graduation.
+Students with no previous study in French begin the language with FRE 111.
+Students with 2 years of high school French (or equivalent) normally begin with FRE 112.
+Students with 3-4 years of high school French (or equivalent) normally begin with FRE 115.

 View French Teacher Education Sequence Course Requirements